MorningFrog/urdf-visualizer/README.md

 - In VSCode, use `Ctrl+Shift+P` to open the Command Panel and enter `ext install morningfrog.urdf-visualizer`.
 - Download the `.vsix` file in the Release of the repository, then select `Install from VISX` in the upper right corner of the VSCode extension, and choose the downloaded `.vsix` file for installation.

+## Known Issues

+- When measuring area, if concave polygons appear, the area result may be incorrect

 ## Release Notes

-### 2.1.2

-The title of the preview window will display the file name.

-### 2.1.1

-The length of the coordinate system will automatically match the model size.

-### 2.1.0
+### 3.0.0

-The field of view will match the size of the model.
+- Add measurement functions for distance/angle/area.
+- Add operation prompts

-### 2.0.0
+### 2.0.x

-Add the visualization of joint angles.
+- Add the visualization of joint angles.
+- Optimized the extension's experience.

-### 1.0.0
+### 1.0.x

 Initial release of URDF Visualizer.